Warhammer 40,000: Rogue Trader

-Rule Book
+Rule book

 The existence of a science fiction table top game in development by Games Workshop was made known through Citadel Journal in 1986 and Rogue Trader was officially released at Games Workshop's annual Games Day event in October 1987.
-Created by Rick Priestley, The game was sub-titled Warhammer 40,000 in order to clearly differentiate it from 2000 AD's Rogue Trooper comic series.
+Created by Rick Priestley, The game was titled Warhammer 40,000 in order to clearly differentiate it from 2000 AD's Rogue Trooper comic series.
 The game featured rules that were closely modelled on those of its older fantasy counterpart, Warhammer Fantasy Battle.
 The majority of the book was written by Rick Priestley who was also responsible for WFB.

-The gameplay of Warhammer 40,000: Rogue Trader differs from its main modern-day descendant, in that it was heavily role-play-oriented, with great detail placed on weaponry and vehicles and the inclusion of a third player (the Game Master) in battles, a role similar to the Dungeon Master of Dungeons and Dragons.
+The gameplay of Warhammer 40,000: Rogue Trader differs from its main modern-day descendant, in that it was heavily role-play-oriented, with great detail placed on weaponry and vehicles and the inclusion of a third player (the Game Master) in battles, a role similar to the Dungeon Master in Dungeons & Dragons.
 Rogue Trader introduced some races that were later removed from the setting, such as the Space Slann (a humanoid frog-like race also found in Warhammer Fantasy at the time).

-Models which were released for Rogue Trader are no longer produced and are available in private collections with limited runs sometimes sold through the Games Workshop online store.
+Models which were released for Rogue Trader are no longer produced.
+Limited sales have taken place through the Games Workshop online store.

-Like many later incarnations, the Rogue Trader rulebook mostly contained what is often termed 'fluff' (more properly referred to as 'Lore'), including the historical background of the Imperium and alien races.
+Like many later incarnations, the Rogue Trader rulebook mostly contained lore about the Warhammer 40,000 universe, including the historical background of the Imperium of Mankind and xenos (alien) races.
 Information on the Warp was limited and the forces of Chaos were nowhere in the text.
-They were, however, referred to by game designer Rick Priestley in the pre-release announcement, and did show up shortly after in expansion rule books which provided not just greater background for the various races and armies but also the first proper army lists.
+They were, however, referred to by game designer Rick Priestley in the pre-release announcement, and did show up shortly after in expansion rule books which provided not just greater background for the various races and armies, but also the first proper army lists.